-The Renaissance castle’s interior is well preserved, with antique decor and furnishings in good condition.
+The Renaissance castle’s interior is well preserved, with good-quality antique decor and furnishings.

-You can visit the castle as part of the guided tour, offered daily during summer.
+You can visit the castle as part of the guided tour offered daily during the summer.

 Towards the end of May, it’s the venue for the annual knight tournament and a Christmas Market takes place here in November.